-The application period for BioCat/AdCat opportunities for Spring 2015 is now closed.
+The application period for BioCat/AdCat opportunities for Fall 2015 is now closed.

 The NMSU-HHMI Curriculum Development initiative has broadened access to science and increased student success in science by restructuring two introductory biology courses (BIOL 111 and BIOL 211).
 The courses now represent nationally recognized models of the successful incorporation of student-centered, active learning into large science courses.
 Junior and Senior undergraduate peer instructors (BioCats) help freshman and sophomore students in those courses work through compelling case studies.
 The case studies help students learn to think critically and to apply information and concepts introduced in the lecture.
 In the first semester course (BIOL 111), these case studies, as well as activities designed to foster development of general learning skills, are facilitated by BioCats in small workshop sessions.
 The success of this approach has been described in Preszler (2009).
 In the second semester course (BIOL 211), the case studies are facilitated by BioCats in break-out sessions during assembly-style lectures.

-A recent initiative has allowed us to incorporate BioCats as members of the instructional team in key upper division courses.
+A recent initiative has allowed us to incorporate BioCats as members of the instructional team in key upper division courses (Biol 301, 305, 311, and 467).
 These BioCats will attend lectures, put in peer tutoring hours at the Bio Help Desk, and contribute to the instructional mission of each course.

 Who is eligible to apply to work as a BioCat?